qufighter/SDL_ColorPick/README.md

 1) move the 2 SDL library folders permanently into correct paths inside external folder
 2) other bookkeeping and organizing (a new directory external_static is planned)(wip)

-Hopefully someone in the future finds hte project usefulf or personal use or decides to coontinue development/code cleanup/etc!, much love (and etc)
+Hopefully someone in the future finds hte project useful or personal use or decides to continue development/code cleanup/etc!, much love (and etc)

 Sam